-All students are required to have a background check completed upon matching to the internship.
-If there is a discrepancy in the background check, this may affect your ability to be accepted in and placed in supervised practice.
+All students are required to have a background check completed prior to entering the clinical setting.
 Drug testing is done as mandated by the facility.

 POLICY ON HEALTH AND LIABILITY INSURANCE

 Interns are responsible for their own safety during supervised practice and travel time.
 Personal professional liability insurance will be provided by the University of Maine.
 Health insurance is required.